"A dominant litigation boutique

 celebrated for its talent in civil trials."

-In 2019, Chambers USA ranked Wheeler Trigg O'Donnell in Band 1 in Colorado for general commercial litigation.
-Only one other firm ranked as highly.
-Chambers further recognized eight WTO lawyers for Colorado commercial litigation—twice as many as the next closest firms in the state.
+In 2021, Chambers USA ranked Wheeler Trigg O'Donnell in Band 1 in Colorado for general commercial litigation.
+Chambers further recognized eight WTO lawyers for Colorado commercial litigation—more than any firm in the state.
 These distinctions set WTO apart, and the cases below demonstrate why clients trust us to handle their complex commercial litigation.

 WTO helps companies, entrepreneurs, developers, investors, bankers and other financial professionals, and directors and officers resolve legal disputes through litigation and other dispute resolution methods.